Vernon Avenue & Highway 100 Interchange Project

 The traffic is really bad coming off of highway 100 south at the stop sign trying to turn left or right on Arcadia Ave.
 Almost all the time about 15-20 cars are backed up.
 Cars are speeding by and The traffic is really bad coming off of Highway 100 south at the stop sign trying to turn left or right on Arcadia Ave.
 Almost all the time, about 15-20 cars are backed up.
 Cars are speeding by, and it is hard to see them coming from the right.
 It is very difficult to turn onto Arcadia. it is hard to see them coming from the right.
 It is very difficult to turn onto Arcadia.
 I hope you can find a solution to all this traffic pile up.
 Maybe a three way stop.

-fmcsh asked about 1 month ago
+fmcsh asked 3 months ago

 Thanks for the note.
 The stage 2 traffic plan started today.
 It is much better at the noted intersection when it was observed early afternoon.
 Please continue to monitor and send us a note if it is still a problem.
 Thanks